-Dr. Jordan’s first position in the field was instructor of English at Liberty High School, followed by instructor of English and part-time guidance counselor at Wilson Junior High School and instructor of English at Southwestern High School.
-She then advanced to become the head of the English Department at Farwell Junior High School and the administrative unit head at Richard Middle School.
-Today, Dr. Jordan holds the positions of part-time English instructor at Wayne County Community College, administrative unit head at Von Steuben Middle School, and curriculum consultant at the Professional Growth Center of Detroit Public Schools and Wayne State University.
-She hopes to be remembered as someone who inspired her students to strive to do the greatest good for the greatest number of people.
+Dr. Jordan’s first position in the field was as an instructor of English at Liberty High School from 1953 to 1954, followed by instructor of English and part-time guidance counselor at Wilson Junior High School from 1954 to 1964 and instructor of English at Southwestern High School from 1964 to 1968.
+She then advanced to become the head of the English department at Farwell Junior High School from 1968 to 1975 and the administrative unit head at Richard Middle School from 1976 to 1977, both in Detroit.
+Today, Dr. Jordan holds the positions of part-time English instructor at Wayne County Community College since 1969, administrative unit head at Von Steuben Middle School since 1977, and curriculum consultant at the Professional Growth Center of Detroit Public Schools and Wayne State University since 1980.
+Previously, she also taught at community colleges part-time during the evenings, and directed seven school plays in South Carolina.